Connemara Railway: Project

-The ultimate aim of the project is to get steam trains running on an 8 km stretch around Maam Cross, where an all-weather Heritage Centre is to be set up.
-Access to the site was gained in 14 February 2017, and the cost of the first phase of the project is expected to be c. €300,000.
-No MGWR engine was preserved so the hope is to build a new one.
+The aim of the project is to get steam trains running on an 8 km stretch around Maam Cross, where an all-weather heritage centre is to be set up.
+Access to the site was gained on 14 February 2017, and the cost of the first phase of the project was expected to be c. €300,000.
+No MGWR engine was preserved as the hope was to build a new one.

 Delays

-The hope had been to get a "pop-up" narrow gauge demonstration train running by September 2020, with a special steam traction event, 125 years after the railway first opened and 85 years since it closed in 1935.
-In the event the COVID-19 pandemic intervened.
+Those involved in the project had planned to get a "pop-up" narrow gauge demonstration train running by September 2020, with a special steam traction event, 125 years after the railway first opened and 85 years since it closed in 1935.
+However, this plan was impacted by the COVID-19 pandemic.